-Stakeholders will have trust and confidence that: PSD Staff Build Systems and Structures that Promote Success and Well-Being 3 PSD Staff demonstrate a commitment to a comprehensive and integrated approach to success and wellness.
+PSD Staff Build Systems and Structures that Promote Success and Well-Being:

+PSD Staff demonstrate a commitment to a comprehensive and integrated approach to success and wellness.

-Stakeholders will have trust and confidence that: OUTCOME PSD Staff Expand Success in Literacy and Numeracy: 4 School leaders, teachers and school support staff design, deliver and share research-informed, effective and responsive teaching and assessment practices to promote student achievement, with a focus on literacy and numeracy.
+PSD Staff Expand Success in Literacy and Numeracy:

+School leaders, teachers and school support staff design, deliver and share research-informed, effective and responsive teaching and assessment practices to promote student achievement, with a focus on literacy and numeracy.

+OUTCOME 5

-Stakeholders will have trust and confidence that: OUTCOME PSD Staff Expand Develop and Apply Indigenous Foundational Knowledge: All staff demonstrate an understanding of Indigenous perspectives and allocate resources in order to support Indigenous students' success and well-being.
+PSD Staff Expand, Develop, and Apply Indigenous Foundational Knowledge:

+Staff demonstrate an understanding of Indigenous perspectives resources are allocated to support Indigenous students' success and well-being.